A Guide to Vintage + Thrift Stores in Hudson County

 A post shared by VNTG Shop (@vntg.shop)

-VNTG Shop is a very popular storefront out of Harrison that has gained a large following on Instagram.
+VNTG Shop is a very popular storefront out of Harrison with a large following on Instagram.
 There’s an impressive array of secondhand streetwear for both men and women.

 Xtina’s Variety + Vintage Shop at The Hive Goods | 77 Cornelison Avenue, Jersey City